j-lord/zen/README.md

 Open zen.sh comment out the last chuck of code for osascript instructions and pick a messaging technique.

 5. If PC
-Throw away your computer and buy a mac or Linux box!
+Throw away your computer and buy a mac or Linux box ; )

 6. Then you should be ready to execute.
 ```bash